Classic Team Lotus

 The Team Lotus mechanics who ran the STP sponsored Indy cars have previously regaled us with stories of how anything left lying for long on the famous dayglo paint would leave a notable 'footprint'.
 We must confess to having taken such accounts with a pinch of salt.
 Not anymore!

 In the course of the Hethel reunion, for the unveiling of 56/3 restored, the car changed colour in front of our eyes.
 The previously uniform paintwork became very different shades, depending on the varying amount of exposure to the welcome Hethel sunshine.
 Quite extraordinary.
-When the car was back in the workshop we could see that the most exposed areas were already a much deeper shade of red, which is much closer to the period colour images.
+When the car was back in the workshop, we could see that the most exposed areas were already a much deeper shade of red, which is much closer to the period colour images.

 Jim Clark, modest as ever!

-Upon winning the Belgian GP in torrential rain at Spa, Jim Clark was asked how he had managed to decimate the opposition; self effacing as ever, he proposed that as opposed to his outright speed it might have been down to having lifted off less than his competitors.
+Upon winning the Belgian GP in torrential rain at Spa, Jim Clark was asked how he had managed to decimate the opposition; self-effacing as ever, he proposed that as opposed to his outright speed it might have been down to having lifted off less than his competitors.

 Ayrton's first Grand Prix win